 The community atmosphere from the local Cedar Rapids Farmers Market is infused into this site.
 You’re not shopping at just one small business.
 You can now shop many Cedar Rapids small businesses at the same time, year-round, 24/7, in the comfort of your own home.

 News of what we offer recently caught the interest of KCRG.
-Click the image below to watch the feature story:
+Watch the feature story:

 Starting Small, Dreaming Big